Tanya’s Leaded Stained Glass Questions:

 - I am concerned if I attach rings to the top it may not hold?

-Milly’s Answer:
+Milly’s Answer

-- You won’t need reinforcing (restrip) on this, the panel isn’t big enough to reinforce.
-The putty will definitely solve the ‘flimsy’ problem as it will harden and stiffen the panel.
+- You won’t need reinforcing (restrip) on this, the panel isn’t tall enough to reinforce and the design is a stable one.

-I wouldn’t attach rings to the two outer joins (indicated in red) as the weight may pull the panel in on itself after a while.
+If you do this the weight of the panel will, as you say, pull the lead off the glass in time. - I wouldn’t attach rings to the two outer joins (indicated in red) as the weight may pull the panel in on itself after a while.

 If you don’t know where to start with leading, there’s a whole series of lead came stained glass tutorials for you here.